librenms/librenms/lib/influxdb-php/README.md

             0.84,
             ['host' => 'server01', 'region' => 'us-west'],
             ['cpucount' => 10],
-            exec('date +%s%N') // this will produce a nanosecond timestamp in Linux operating systems )
+            exec('date +%s%N') // this will produce a nanosecond timestamp on Linux ONLY )
     ];